Phenomenology of a Kinetic Higgs Portal: Effective momentum dependencies

 identifying the right-hand side of Eq.~\eqref{eq:unparticle} with the phase space of a non-integral number $d_{\cal{U}}$ of massless particles.
 This is motivated by understanding $S$ as a conformal operator with scaling dimension $d_{\cal{U}}$; such a theory naturally lends itself to AdS/CFT duality descriptions~\cite{Arkani-Hamed:2000ijo,Klebanov:1999tb,Cacciapaglia:2008ns}.
 Entering Eq.~\eqref{eq:unparticle} into Eq.~\eqref{eq:kl} leads to a non-local behaviour $\sim x^{-2d_{\cal{U}}}$, for $1\leq d_{\cal{U}}<2$

 reducing to a massless propagator for unity operator dimensions.

 Fox, Rajaraman, and Shirman~\cite{Fox:2007sy} proposed a modification $q^2 \to q^2-\mu^2$ of Eq.~\eqref{eq:unparticle}, introducing an infrared cut-off $\mu^2$ of the original, continuous CFT spectrum to obtain more realistic theories.
 This also yields the standard scalar propagator for $d_{\cal{U}}\to 1$ and potentially additional poles appearing in the spectrum.
-The extension to $d_{\cal{U}}>2$ is non-trivial and has been discussed in~\cite{Cacciapaglia:2008ns}: The divergent behaviour of the two-point function in this instance requires local subtraction terms, which can quickly dominate the phenomenology as the unparticle spectrum decouples (see~also~\cite{Cacciapaglia:2007jq}).
+The extension to $d_{\cal{U}}>2$ is non-trivial and has been discussed in~\cite{Cacciapaglia:2008ns}: The divergent behaviour of the two-point function in this instance requires local subtraction terms, which can quickly dominate the phenomenology as the unparticle spectrum decouples (see~also~\cite{Cacciapaglia:2007jq}); such theories are sensitive to the UV cut-off via the subtraction terms.

-This discussion can be extended to $2\to 2$ scattering amplitudes that also obey dispersion relations.
+This discussion can be qualitatively extended to $2\to 2$ scattering amplitudes that also obey dispersion relations.
 A generic Higgs portal interaction

 with a ${\mathbb{Z}}_2$-odd SM-singlet and scalar operator ${\cal{O}}_S$ can exhibit a highly non-trivial interaction and momentum dependencies.
 In cases of large anomalous operator dimensions, the above holographic interpretations can be employed to gain qualitative insights.
-In this case, the three-point function is fixed by conformal symmetry~\cite{Witten:1998qj}, e.g. in the limit $x_{1,2}\to x_{3}$ (for the portal ${\cal{O}}_{\text{SM}}=\Phi^\dagger\Phi$)
+In this case, the three-point function is fixed by conformal symmetry~\cite{Witten:1998qj}.
+Defining the portal ${\cal{O}}_{\text{SM}}\sim \Phi^\dagger \Phi$, $x_{ij}=x_i-x_j$, and taking the {\emph{simultaneous}} limit $|x_{ij}|=z\to 0$,

+expectedly displaying a similar non-local behaviour as in Eq.~\eqref{eq:prop}.
+(This depends on the path chosen to apply the operator product expansion.)
 With subtractions (e.g. to satisfy the Froissart bound~\cite{Froissart:1961ux}), again the interactions are dominated by local terms of an interpolating field $S$